 It was a year ago this month, that I faced my neighbor in court for a second time.
 I was given the opportunity to tell him about the impact his actions had on our family in a statement that I wrote and read during his sentencing.
-The first time we met in a courtroom, was five months earlier at the beginning of February, when he was being arraigned on felony charges of burglary and a few other misdemeanor crimes including possession of stolen property.
+The first time we met in a courtroom, was five months earlier at the beginning of February, when he was being arraigned for felony charges of burglary and a few other misdemeanor crimes including possession of stolen property.
 He was wearing an orange jump suit and mouthed the words “I’m sorry” to me when I looked over to where he was seated next to an armed guard.
 This was a few days after he was caught coming out of our home by a young, smart, quick-thinking State Trooper who is a credit to his profession in every way.

-NYS Trooper Timko, heard the “burglary in progress” call come over his radio and knew he had limited time and this was for real.
+NYS Trooper Timko, heard the “burglary in progress” call come over his radio and knew he had limited time.
+He also knew this was for real.
 He managed to get to our house in less than three minutes, coming from across town, nearly five miles away.
 Even though six local squad cars also responded to the call, Timko was the first to arrive on the scene.
 He’d been checking in with us throughout the winter after responding to our initial complaint in November.
 As a result, he knew exactly where to go to at our house and indeed, found the perpetrator coming out of our backyard.
 When Timko apprehended him, this tough (creepy) guy was wearing slippers, a hoodie and his sister’s sweat pants.
 He also had black gloves and a blue ski mask on his person.
 That would account for why my husband didn’t recognize him when a flurry of images showing a burglar in our home, were transmitted to his iPhone via email, thus prompting the 911 call.

 The “burglar” was wearing the ski mask as he crept up the stairs to our living room.